jmielkeway/ccos4rbpi_volume0/chapter05/spinlocks.md

     cbnz    w2, 1b
 ```

 A pointer to a `struct spinlock` is passed to the `__spin_lock` routine.
 First, the whole 64-bit value of the lock is loaded into `x3`, and the ticket value is incremented.
-The processor attempts to store the new value back into the spinlock's memory address with a `stxr` instruction. _If_ this store is successful, a 0 will be written to `w2`.
+The processor attempts to store the new value back into the spinlock's memory address with a `stxr` instruction. _If_ this store is successful, a zero will be written to `w2`.
 If this store is not successful, the processor returns to the `ldxar` to try again.
-This load-exclusive, store-exclusive pairing ensures that the operation will be atomic, and the value loaded into `x3` can be used for the ticket and owner numbers.
+This load-exclusive, store-exclusive pairing ensures the operation will be atomic, and the value loaded into `x3` can be used for the ticket and owner numbers.

 ```asm
     eor     x1, x3, x3, ror #32